beatzperminute/beatzperminute/README.md

 hi... i'm bpm ^-^ if that sounds corny as hell then call me lukas

-- on and off player, i take frequent hiatuses from ponytown (the internet in general) whenever my mental health worsens. if we know each other and u wanna contact me outside of ponytown, then ask for my discord
+- on and off player, i take frequent hiatuses from ponytown (the internet in general) both because my mental health frequently dips to rock bottom... and i also have better shit to do. if we know each other and u wanna contact me outside of ponytown, then ask for my discord
 - c+h allowed if u ask, otherwise i'll be moving
 - whisper 2 interact always! i'm not very attentive whenever i play and easily miss messages bcs i'm doing literally everything else at once